querkmachine/kickstart8/README.md

 `npm run start`: Compiles assets in development mode, where code is expanded and changes are automatically compiled.

-`npm run add <component-name>`: Adds a new component to the design system.
+`npm run add "Component Name"`: Adds a new component to the design system.
 This command creates a boilerplate component in the `components` directory that you can build upon.
+To ensure that the component references are generated correctly, make sure that the component name is quoted, uses spaces, and has each word capitalised.

 `npm run build`: Compiles assets and puts them in the `dist` directory.
 Get minified versions by running `npm run build -- --minify`.